gvwilson/sensibleadventures/cloudherd/cloudherd.md

 A terrified shout from inside the ancient walls was his answer.
-A heartbeat later the village *tralpa* stumbled through the gate, tripping over the hem of his robe of office.
+A heartbeat later the village *tralpa* stumbled through the gate, tripping over the hem of the flowing lowlander-style robe he always wore (and occasionally washed).
 "There's--- there's a--- Reeve!
 Reeve!
 What is *that creature* doing here?"
+He snapped his fingers.
+A tiny spark sputtered and died at their tips.

 "Saints give me strength," Noxy's mother muttered.
 She caught her daughter's eye, sighed faintly, and then put on the smile she always wore when talking to